All Episodes

 And I would have thought that that memo would have been pursued.

-Yeah, the Hoover, the FBI.
+Yeah, the Hoovers.

-I mean, the FBI, first of all, we're dealing with the head of the FBI.
+I mean, the FBI, first of all, we're dealing with the head of the FBI for a lot of years.

-Second, we're dealing with an organization which has within its ranks People who are experts at handwriting analysis.
+Second, we're dealing with an organization which has within its ranks people who are experts at handwriting analysis.

-And the very fact that that memo would not have been followed up in this GAO request does automatically raise a red flag about other sensitive compartmentalized information being off the limits.
+And the very fact that that memo would not have been followed up in this GAO request does automatically raise a red flag about other sensitive compartmentalized information being off limits.

 Yeah, it certainly does.